Winning the Premier League would be a dream for any footballer, so it’s no surprise that some players will do anything to get their hands on a medal.

 “But there is no point being embarrassed about accepting something you have been part of.
 I didn’t get two medals for scoring two goals in the FA Cup final in 2001.”

 Still, all but one of his 11 appearances came as a sub.

-Former England starlet Jack Rodwell receives a lot of unfair stick: for not fulfilling his potential, for moving to Man City, and for simply seeing out a contract at Sunderland.
+Former England starlet Jack Rodwell has received a lot of unfair stick: for not fulfilling his potential, for moving to Manchester City, and for simply seeing out a contract at Sunderland.

 We won’t stand for that kind of slander, but Rodwell truly did the bare minimum to be considered a Premier League champion in 2013–14, making one start and four (very short) substitute appearances, taking him to the five that have been required since 2012.

-Yaya Toure and Fernandinho were the main men in City’s midfield, but Rodwell might have given the forgettable Javi Garcia (29 appearances) a run for his money.
+Yaya Toure and Fernandinho were the main men in City’s midfield, but Rodwell might have given the forgettable Javi Garcia (29 appearances) more of a run for his money.

 In the summer of 2015, it seemed very possible that Gokhan Inler, captain of Switzerland and two-time Coppa Italia winner, would have a bigger impact at Leicester City than the uncapped N’Golo Kante.